Derby, Connecticut: River Restaurant explosion

-On December 6, 1985 at approximately 3:45pm EST, a three-story brick building, located at 268 Main Street in Derby, collapsed following a natural gas explosion, killing six people and injuring dozens.
+On December 6, 1985, at approximately 3:45pm EST, a three-story brick building, located at 268 Main Street in Derby, collapsed following a natural gas explosion, killing six people and injuring dozens.
 Natural gas had seeped into the sewer line following construction in the area.
 The River Restaurant located on the main level of the building had 18 customers and employees inside when the explosion occurred.
 Residents and businesses within a ten-block radius were evacuated as a precaution while firefighters worked to find those trapped in the debris.
 The Connecticut Fire Marshal's Office, Connecticut State Police, and National Transportation Safety Board investigated and found a crack in a four-inch cast iron pipe near the explosion site.
 Connecticut's "Call Before You Dig" program is a direct response to this incident.

 Caroline Street fire

-On August 12, 1991 at approximately 6:56pm EST, a fire broke out in the basement of a three-story, six-family home located at 269 Caroline Street.
+On August 12, 1991, at approximately 6:56pm EST, a fire broke out in the basement of a three-story, six-family home located at 269 Caroline Street.
 First arriving units found heavy fire in the nearly 100-year-old building along with reports of multiple trapped residents.
 The fire department rapidly struck a second and third alarm for additional resources from the surrounding area, including Ansonia, Shelton, Seymour, and Orange.
 In total, 18 people escaped or were rescued from the building, but a mother and her two children were killed in the fire.
 The Fire Marshal's Office investigated and determined the cause of the fire was accidental.

 Flood of 1955

-August 10–12 of 1955 brought heavy rain to the east coast from Hurricane Connie, saturating the ground.
+August 10–12, 1955 brought heavy rain to the east coast from Hurricane Connie, saturating the ground.
 A week later when Hurricane Diane passed through, the rain water had nowhere to go.
 As a result, the Housatonic and Naugatuck Rivers over flowed their banks and devastated the Housatonic and Naugatuck River Valley areas.
 The crest of the Naugatuck River reached 25.70 ft above flood stage, the highest in recorded history, which it still maintains to this day.
 Low-lying cities in the area, such as Derby, Shelton, Ansonia, Seymour, Beacon Falls, and Oxford all suffered impacts from the flood.
 In total, 87 people were killed and an estimated $200 million (1955) or $1.8 billion (2018) in damage was reported.